voltlog/CanLite/3D print enclosure/README.md

-CANLite and VoltLink 3D-printable cases
+Ammar, a CANLite user contributed this CANLite and VoltLink 3D-printable case design.

-To purchase the boards and support the creator please visit: https://www.tindie.com/stores/voltlog/ VoltLog Logo belongs to the owner/creator of VoltLog.

 The CANLite case wall that is facing the ESP32 antenna is thinner for better WiFi signal penetration - or so I hope.
 The opening for the wires is about 2mm wider to allow for the VoltLink 6-wires cable to pass through.
 This way I can easily reprogram the CANLite without having to open its case.

 ------------------
  3D Printing Tips